Azasakhe/Netflix/Sync-of-watched-status-with-Netflix.md

 In this case **they will not work** because Kodi doesn't allow a personalized use of them.

-Then you have to use the context menu:<br/>
+Then you have to use this context menu:<br/>
 `Change watched status (locally)`

 This menu allows you to change the watched status, but _this change will never be communicated to Netflix but will only take effect within Kodi_.